 , the above will only hold if the optional

-predictor variables that are entered (if any) are valid; if any
+predictor variables that are entered (if any) are valid; if any optional

-the same manner as when invalid input parameters exist for one or more
+in the same manner as when invalid input parameters exist for one or more

 required variables.